jervie-projects/Snake-and-Ladder-Game-CSharp.Net/README.md

  # Disclaimer
 - This is a **school project** created for learning purposes.
 - The game is simple and designed for educational fun.
+- Any images, sounds, or online sources used are **not intended to infringe or instigate copyright**.